Suhayl ibn Amr: Early Islam

 Suhayl was instrumental in concluding the Treaty of Hudaybiyyah in 628.
 He insisted that the treaty be signed from the Muslim side as Muhammad, son of Abdullah (Muhammad ibn Abdullah) rather than the Prophet Muhammad, saying that the Qurayshi side did not accept his prophethood.
 Before the writing-up was finished, Suhayl's son Abu Jandal appeared, saying he was a Muslim and wanted to go to Medina.
 Suhayl slapped his face and reminded Muhammad that they had just agreed that no Meccans would be allowed to desert to Medina.
 Muhammad concurred, and Abu Jandal had to return to Mecca.
 Umar walked beside him, offering a sword, which he hoped Abu Jandal would use to kill his father; but Abu Jandal did not take it.

 Suhayl joined Ikrimah ibn Abi Jahl in Mecca's final resistance against Muhammad at Khandama Pass.
 However, the resistance was flattened by Khalid ibn al-Walid's cavalry.
 When Muhammad entered Mecca as a conqueror, Suhayl converted to Islam along with everyone else.
 Muhammad gave him a gift of a hundred camels "to win over his heart".

 He calmed the Muslims in Mecca after the death of Muhammad.

-He participated in the battle of Yarmuk alongside the Muslims.
+He served as commander of a battalion during Yarmuk and served in the army until his death.

 Death

-He died in 639 from the plague epidemic in Imwas, a small village near Jerusalem in Palestine.
+Al-Mada'ini reported that Suhayl died as a martyr in the Battle of the Yarmuk.
+However both Al-Shafi'i and Al-Waqidi held that he died during the Plague of Amwas.